eclipse-sumo/sumo/docs/web/docs/TraCI.md

 scenarios you must explicity specify the execution order of the clients using the [*SetOrder*-command](TraCI/Control-related_commands.md#command_0x03_setorder).

-Each client must specify a unique (but otherwise arbitrar) integer value and the client commands will be handled in the order from the lowest to the highest value.
+Each client must specify a unique (but otherwise arbitrary) integer value and the client commands will be handled in the order from the lowest to the highest value within each simulation step.

+The clients are automatically synchronized after every simulation step.
+This means, the simulation does not advance to the next step until all clients have called the 'simulationStep'' command.
+Also, the simulationStep command only returns control to the client after the simulation has advanced.

 !!! caution
     The simulation will only start once all clients have connected.
-To advance the simulation, all clients must sent the *simulationStep* command.

 ### Protocol specification